-Our goal is to use proven, efficient techniques to reach your goals.
-Here are some of the ways we can help you.
+Our goal is to serve you with proven, effective techniques.
+Here are some ways we can help you.

 Dialectical Behavioral Therapy (DBT)

 is a practical, step by step method to identify and manage one’s intense emotional reactions.
 Paying attention to how you react helps you spend less energy being vigilant about how others are treating you.
 New behavior choices make you stronger when things go wrong.
 DBT was designed to help those whose emotions go most out of control, including teens, Borderline Personality Disorder, and many others.
-Our DBT therapists are Deborah Miller-Lunsford, LCSW and Julie DeFalco, LCSW
+Our DBT therapist is Deborah Miller-Lunsford, LCSW.

 starts with the idea that both partners are caught in habits that don’t work.Like an out-of-tune guitar, they keep playing the melody with poor effect.
 Once they learn to admit that each one must change something, the guitar begins to tune itself.
 Communication, repairing wounds, becoming emotionally close, all can then be learned.
 All our therapists do couples therapy.